Pan India Telecom Spectrum holding chart 2023

 Spectrum sharing/trading/leasing guidelines:

-- Telecom operators may enter into a Spectrum Leasing agreement only with Enterprises holding a Captive Non-Public Network (CNPN) license and not with each other.
+- Telecom operators may enter into a Spectrum-Leasing agreement only with Enterprises holding a Captive Non-Public Network (CNPN) license and not with each other.
 The lease may be limited to any geographic area within the LSA and for any duration mutually agreed upon by both parties.
-A CNPN licensee can lease spectrum from more than one operator within an LSA.
+A CNPN licensee can lease spectrum from multiple operators within an LSA.